 Coronavirus (COVID-19): Information about our service

-The Kent and Medway immunisation service has restarted the 0-19 vaccination programme.
-Any child or young person that has missed a vaccination this year during school closures, will either be offered an appointment at a catch up clinic or be seen in the new academic year at their school.
+The Kent and Medway Immunisation Service has restarted the 0 to 19 vaccination programme.
+Any child or young person that has missed a vaccination due to school closures, will either be offered an appointment at a catch-up clinic or be seen at their school.

-Td/IPV MenACWY: children who missed their vaccination in 2020 (year nine) will be offered this during school year 10 in Spring 2021.
-Next year’s school year nine will be invited as usual.
+Td/IPV MenACWY: Children who missed their vaccination in 2020 (year nine) will be offered this during school year 10 in Spring/Summer 2021.
+This year’s school year nine will be invited as usual.

 We have an online consent system, please take the time to fill this form in before our team visits your child’s school to ensure they receive their vaccination.

 We are teams of immunisation professionals based across Kent and Medway.
 Each local team has an immunisation lead nurse, immunisation staff nurses, immunisation assistants and admin support staff.

 We deliver the routine national immunisation programme to school aged children.
 This includes children who may be home schooled, and others not in school.

 We offer the following vaccinations which protect children and young people against: